Julia Peterson | Oct 4, 2018

 The Health Insurance Portability and Accountability Act (HIPAA) is a law to protect patients’ privacy, to protect this PHI.
 Because all health plans must follow HIPAA regulations, we cannot release this information without a signed PHI disclosure form.

-This PHI form is now included with most travel insurance plan documents and on our website here.
+This PHI form is now included with most travel insurance plan documents and you can access the PHI form here »./p>

 If you’re calling for your own information, you won’t need to complete this form.
 And you don’t need it to ask general questions or for questions about benefits.